Lake tanker

 Lake tankers were small (up to 5,000 ton) specially designed shallow-draft tanker ships that carried the crude oil, pumped from beneath Lake Maracaibo in Venezuela, to the three off-shore refineries located on the Dutch islands of Aruba and Curaçao.

 Background

 The crude obtained from Lake Maracaibo was processed at refineries located at Aruba and Curaçao, Netherlands West Indies.
-Aruba had two refineries, Lago Oil and Transport Company, owned by Standard Oil of New Jersey and Eagle, owned by Royal Dutch Shell.
+Aruba had two refineries, Lago Oil and Transport Company, owned by Standard Oil of New Jersey and Eagle Petroleum Company, a subsidiary of Royal Dutch Shell.
 There was also a Royal Dutch Shell refinery on the island of Curaçao.
 The Lago refinery housed the officers and their families in Lago Colony, a community owned by the company which housed all their foreign staff employees.

 All three refineries depended on a fleet of "Lake Tankers" to supply the crude to be refined, carried from Lake Maracaibo through the shallow cannel between it and the Caribbean Sea.
 This shallow passage prevented larger oceanic tanker ships from entering the lake, and thus the need for the smaller Lake tanker.